 - An award letter and grant agreement will be mailed or emailed to all awarded applicants.

 - Applicants must send a completed, signed grant agreement before the Division of the Arts will disburse any funds.
-The approved budget as well as the original application and grant guidelines are considered part of the grant agreement.
+The approved budget, the application and grant guidelines are considered part of the grant agreement.

 Changes in Grant Activity